 The Difference Between a Manufacturer and Drop Ship Wholesaler

 It’s easy to get confused between all the terms when you’re searching for a drop shipping supplier.
 Many times it seems like they are used interchangeably, but there’s differences between each of them and it’s important to know those differences.

 A manufacturer actually manufacturers the end product that you are purchasing.
 Some manufacturers will have a drop shipping program in place where you can partner directly with them.
-This is ideal because there are no middle men so you will usually be getting the best prices which means you can get the greatest margins.
+This is ideal because there are no middle men so you will usually be getting the best prices which means you can get the greatest profit margins.

 A drop ship wholesaler is someone that purchases products from the manufacturer and then drop ships them on behalf of you (the retailer).
-Many times manufactures just want to focus on manufacturing and don’t want to deal with selling to small companies so they will sell in bulk to a drop ship wholesaler who will then in turn, create a drop shipping program for retailers like you to join.
+Many times manufactures just want to focus on manufacturing and don’t want to deal with selling to small companies so they will sell in bulk to a drop ship wholesaler who will then create a drop shipping program for retailers like you to join.